Benjamin Stambouli: Schalke 04

 After spending only one season with the French champions, Stambouli joined Germany's Schalke 04 on a four-year contract on 26 August 2016.
 He made his debut on 9 September in a 2–0 home loss to reigning champions FC Bayern Munich.
 On 20 May, he was sent off for unsportsmanlike conduct in the last game of the season, a 1–1 draw at FC Ingolstadt 04, and suspended for two matches.

 Stambouli suffered a metatarsal injury in October 2019, ruling him out for the rest of the season.
 On 4 August 2020, he extended his contract with Schalke until 2023.
 Due to a clause in that deal, he left following their relegation in May 2021.

 Adana Demirspor

 On 26 July 2021, Stambouli joined Turkish club Adana Demirspor on a two-year contract.
 He was one of a number of high-profile players joining the newly promoted Süper Lig club that summer, including Mario Balotelli.
+He quickly became a key player in his first season, contributing 2 goals and 4 assists in 32 league matches.
+Stambouli maintained his consistency in second season, playing in 30 matches and scoring 1 goal and 5 assists.
+His successful performance led to his contract being extended for another two years.
+He was the captain of the team in the 2023–24 season.
+He scored the first goal of Adana Demirspor in the European cup qualifying history against Cluj in the UEFA European Conference League in that season.
+On 31 January 2024, the club announced that they have a mutual agreement with Stambouli to end his contract.

+Reims

+On 1 February 2024, Stambouli signed with Reims until the end of the season.